jnichols-git/matcha/docs/user-guide.md

 }
 ```

+Wildcard parts that contain non-matching brackets or non-regex text outside of the brackets will fail to compile.

 Since **routes are matched in the order they are registered**, wildcards will override any same-length path you register to a router afterwards.

 ### Regex Validation